-Multifractality is assessed using a linear multiscale diagram [5].
-In this case, multifractal scaling behavior is detected when there is no horizontal alignment (within the limits of confidence intervals).
-Figure 4 shows that the UA trace, and the traces generated using both the L-System and conservative cascade models, all have multifractal scaling behavior.
+Multifractality is assessed using a linear multiscale diagram [6], which plots $h_q = \alpha_q/q$ against q; α_q represents the q^{th} order scaling exponent, estimated in the q^{th} order logscale diagram.
+Multifractal scaling behavior is detected when there is no horizontal alignment (within the limits of confidence intervals).
+Figure 8 and Figure 9 show that the packet arrival and packet size processes of the UA trace, and of the traces generated using both the L-System and conservative cascade models, all have multifractal scaling behavior.
 A similar analysis carried out on the pOct.TL trace revealed that this trace is not multifractal.